Welcome to The Bonham Hotel, Edinburgh

 The Bonham is delighted to have reopened from the 17th July.
 We would like to thank everyone who has stayed since reopening as well as all those who have booked and who are considering us for a future stay - Your support is greatly appreciated.

-Dinner service will be available on Friday and Saturday evenings, Lunch service will be available on Saturday and Sunday Afternoons, and Afternoon Teas will be available every day.
+Dinner service is available on Friday and Saturday evenings, Lunch service is available on Saturday and Sunday Afternoons, and Afternoon Teas will be available every day.

 Find out more about our overnight SUMMER SAVER.

 We are delighted to have won two awards at the Scottish Hotel Awards 2020: